luoyinhui/hexo-butterfly-updates-heatmap/README.md

 English | [中文文档](./README_CN.md)

 A heatmap plugin originally designed for the [Hexo Butterfly](https://github.com/jenrey/hexo-theme-butterfly) theme, but also compatible with **Hexo Fluid** and other Hexo themes.
-It visualizes your post updates activity (based on `updated` date, fallback to `date`) in a GitHub-style heatmap, with support for historical archives.
+It visualizes your post updates activity (based on `updated` date, fallback to `date`) in a heatmap style inspired by **Yuque (语雀)**, with support for historical archives.

 ![preview](https://github.com/user-attachments/assets/placeholder)